HugoJacq/ABL_response_to_SST_front/README.md

 **Notes**

-Due to the intrinsec chaotic nature of turbulence, the figure from the annexe A1 and the figure 2 cannot be reproduced exactly: the small differences of computing architecture introduce slightly different boundary and initial conditions and so the flow instantaneous structure is different.
+Due to the intrinsec chaotic nature of turbulence, the figure from the appendix A1 and the figure 2 cannot be reproduced exactly: the small differences of computing architecture introduce slightly different boundary and initial conditions and so the flow instantaneous structure is different.

 ## Licence